KevinNg2/README-Generator/README.md

 - How to Report Issues
 - How to make Contributions so that other developers are more likely to use and contribute to the success of the project.

-This is a command-line application that runs with Node.js that dynamically generates a README.md file based on input about your project.
+This is a command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package.
+The application will be invoked by using node index.js.

 ## Link to the App
 * ['README-Generator - Github'](https://github.com/KevinNg2/README-Generator)